De Rham comparison and Poincar\'e duality for rigid varieties: Comparison theorems for smooth algebraic varieties

 \section{Comparison theorems for smooth algebraic varieties}

-In this section, we let $U$ denote a smooth algebraic variety over a finite extension $k$ of $\bQ_p$.
+In this section, we let $U$ denote a smooth algebraic variety over a $p$-adic field $k$.
 Since $\chr(k) = 0$, by \cite{Nagata:1962-iavcv, Hironaka:1964-rsavz-1, Hironaka:1964-rsavz-2}, there exists a smooth compactification $X$ of $U$ such that the boundary $D = X - U$ \Pth{with its reduced subscheme structure} is a normal crossings divisor, and we may assume that the intersections of the irreducible components of $D$ are all smooth.
-We shall denote the analytification of these schemes, viewed as adic spaces over $\Spa(k, \cO_k)$, by a superscript \Qtn{$\an$}, as usual.
+We shall denote the analytification of these schemes, viewed as adic spaces over $\Spa(k, \cO_k)$, with superscripts \Qtn{$\an$}, as usual.
 Then the analytifications of $U$, $X$, and $D$ satisfy the same setup as in Section \ref{sec-log-str-bd}, and we shall inherit most of the notation from there, the main difference being that objects and morphisms with no superscript \Qtn{$\an$} \Pth{\resp with superscripts \Qtn{$\an$}} are the algebraic \Pth{\resp analytic} ones.
 For any $I^\star \subset I$, we shall also consider $D^\Sc := \cup_{j \in I^\star} \, D_j$ and $D^\Snc := \cup_{j \in I - I^\star} \, D_j$ \Pth{with their canonical reduced closed subscheme structures}, and the objects they define.